luckychain/lucky/README.md

 npm start
 ```

+In the case that IPFS has issues managing files, it is likely due to a low limit for open files.
+To increase the number of open file descriptors, run `ulimit -n 2560`.
+To check that it worked, `run ulimit -a`.

 ## Development

 If you wish to develop on your own ipfs network of peers, go into `storage/id` and change the application id.
 This is ipfs' point of reference for discovering all application relevant peers.